Destinations Italy Sardinia

 Rent a car.
 The trains barely exist and the best beaches are at the end of dirt roads.
 Spend one night inland — Barbagia, Ogliastra, the granite hills above San Pantaleo — and the trip changes shape.
 The coast is what photographs well.
 The interior is what stays with you.

-Granite, turquoise, lamb cooked in the ground.
+Granite, turquoise, porceddu on the spit.
 Repeat.

 Quick take